kneo/indi-bresserexos2/README.md

 I reverse engineered the the most useful parts of the serial protocol using serial port sniffing tools, developping this driver as a result.

 ## Requirements
-- Raspberry Pi with Astroberry (AB) with Libindi 1.8.7 (https://www.astroberry.io/, https://www.indilib.org/), In fact: any platform running indi will do, but I developped this with AB in mind,
+- Raspberry Pi with Astroberry (AB, Version 2.0.3 or higher) with Libindi 1.8.7 (https://www.astroberry.io/, https://www.indilib.org/), In fact: any platform running indi will do, but I developped this with AB in mind,
 - latest Version of cmake installed (at least Version 3.13)
 - Astronomy Software (KStars, for Windows download see: https://edu.kde.org/kstars/#download, or use the package manager of your linux distribution.)
 - A COM Port or working USB to Serial Adapter (any device supporting the change of Baud Rates will do!)